Xlocsinjr/progProject/DESIGN.md

 ]
 ```

-###### Grouped bar chart
-- Bars will be grouped by country

-### Scripts and functions
+### Scripts
-##### Scripts
+#### convertCSV2JSON
-- convertCSV2JSON: A script to convert a datasource to json in python.
+A script to convert a datasource to json in python.

+#### visualisations.js
-- visualisations.js: A script for the graphs in JavaScript
+A script to create the graphs for progProject.html
+- The script first initialises the interactive elements and defines some
+global variables.
+- Functions are then defined.
+- Then data is loaded in and the charts are created.
+- The "to plot" lists/variables that define what gets shown in the plots are
+global variables.
+These are:
+  - yearIndex: index to determine of which year the data is shown.
+  - countryPlotList: A list to determine which countries are shown in the
+  scatter plot and the bar chart.
+  - sectorPlotList: A list to determine which sectors are shown in the bar
+  chart.
+- Every interactive element, except the scatterplot y axis change, will change a
+ "to plot" variable in some way.
+When these elements are manipulated the
+relevant global "to plot" variables are updated, after which the relevant
+viualisations are updated.

-##### Python functions
+### Python functions
 - function valueTest checks if a given value can be converted to float to ensure
 it is a number.
 - function getData retrieves all relevant information from allData.json.

-##### JavaScript functions
+### JavaScript functions
-- NOTE: All functions are defined in visualisations.js.
+- All functions are defined in visualisations.js.
-- NOTE: every interactive element will have its own update function
+- Every interactive element updates the global "to plot" variables, immediately
+thereafter the relevant visualisations are updated.
+- Every visualisation has an update function which removes and recreates a chart
+based on the global "to plot" variables.
 - function minMaxFinder finds the minimum and maximum value of the GDP, the GHG
 emissions and the GHG emissions per sector in the data.
 This function returns
 the minima and maxima in a list.